Acebeaker/Example_RREST_API/README.md

 * **Execute**

-To execute te API just run the `main.py` and the flask app will execute on: `http://127.0.0.1:5000/`
+To execute the REST API just run the `main.py` and the flask app will execute on: `http://127.0.0.1:5000/`

 **For more examples on check the `Postman_API_TESTs` file**